 - Occasional batches of kraut go mouldy and have to be discarded, but this risk is reduced to (almost) zero if you choose the right kind of cabbage – see note in sauerkraut post.

 Click for more info: How To Make Sauerkraut

 - Extremely hardy and tough to kill

 - Strong flavour, not to everyone’s taste

 - You’ll need to get hold of a starter scoby (‘kombucha mother’)

 Click for more info: How To Make Kombucha

-I highly recommend both of the books by the King Of Fermentation, Sandor Elix Katz.
-You can read my reviews of both books, here:
+I highly recommend both of the books by Sandor Elix Katz, and ‘Cultured Club’ by Dearbhla Reynolds.
+You can read my reviews of them, here: